atmaneayoubdev/vehicle-vision-system/README.md

 > - Use a reverse proxy like **Nginx** to serve the FastAPI app behind **HTTPS**.
 > - Enable request logging and monitoring (e.g., with **Prometheus**, **Grafana**, or **Sentry**) for observability.
 > - Scale using container orchestration tools like **Docker Compose**, **Kubernetes**, or **AWS ECS**.

+---

+## Conclusion

+This Vehicle Vision System showcases advanced computer vision capabilities tailored for the automotive domain.
+Feel free to extend the models, improve dataset quality, or integrate additional features.
+Contributions and feedback are welcome!

+---

+## Acknowledgments

+- [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) for the robust object detection framework.
+- [Roboflow](https://roboflow.com/) for dataset management and labeling tools.
+- The open-source community for continuous support and development.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---